HeRCLab/hercm/doc-extra/bxf-spec.md

 All BXF files should be stored in row-major format.
 If the matrix is symmetric, the upper triangle is always stored.

 # Layout
 A BXF file has two sections.
 The first section contains one line, and is the header, containing key information about the matrix.

 The second sections contains several fields, enumerated below.

+## Formatting
+BXF files must be encoded in a charset readable by C's fgets() and Pythons open(), at a minimum.
+Typically, this means ASCII, Unicode, or UTF-8.
+However, all line endings **must** use the `\n` character.
+Files need not be terminated with `EOF`, as any parser should be able to check for the terminating `ENDFIELD`.
+Note however, that the terminating `ENDFIELD` (the `ENFDIELD` of the last field in the file) **must** be terminated with a `\n`, even though the next line will be blank.

+Additionally, floating point numbers **must** use decimals, not commas.

 ##Fields
 A field contains a header, on it's own line, and is terminated by `ENDFIELD` on it's own line.
 A field may contain one or more entries, delineated by whitespaces.
-Newlines are ignored when parsing field contents.
-By convention, fields should contain at most ten entries per line.
+Each line in a field **must** be one to ten elements long, and **must** be terminated with a `\n` character.

 Field headers take the format `NAME VTYPE`, where `NAME` can be any string, and `VTYPE` indicates the variable type of the field, and can be either `FLOAT`, `INT`, or `STRING`.
-Unlike previous BXF versions, BXF 2.1 fields are *always* lists, even if they contain only one element.
+Unlike previous BXF versions, BXF 2.1+ fields are *always* lists, even if they contain only one element.

 **NOTE**: BXF does not differentiate between float and double, and either may be written to a `FLOAT` field.
 It is up to the parser to determine how to read in `FLOAT` fields.